sklprogs/LanguageTricks/README.md

 **Throw to** can mean two things:

-1\. if throwing to a person, it is usually so that they can catch the object
+1\. if throwing to a person, it is usually so that they can catch the
+    object.

-2\. if throwing to something else, it is so that the object ends up near the target.
+2\. if throwing to something else, it is so that the object ends up
+    near the target.

 [*Source*](https://hinative.com/ru/questions/209548)